LukaB25/Foodie-Society/README.md

 - The Contact page consists of the gallery as a background of the page that has overlapped form on top of the gallery.

+- The gallery was set up so selected images are removed on medium sized screens to adjust the screen size and over the most of the screen with no gaps.
+The optional images are returned on small screens.

 - The gallery offers users a visual representation of the various recipes and dishes they could learn with the community.

 - The contact form lets users initiate and control the action of the site by submitting their questions or requests to the site owners.
 Upon submittion of the form user will be taken to the confirmation page that was created as a separate page, to offer same user experience as the rest of the site.

 - The gallery it self is fully resposive and will change the number of columns with different size screens.
 The form is fully interactive and lets users ask questions, send requests or recipes to the community.
 The form is responsive and will adjust with screen sizes.
-All of the icons on the contact page are interactive and will increse in size and change colour on hover.
+All of the icons on the contact page are interactive and will change colour on hover.

 Confirmation: